mikependon/RepoDB.NET/pages/references/genericrepository.md

 }
 ```

-Below is the recommended way for saving record.
+Below is the recommended way for saving a record.

 ```csharp
 public object SaveCustomer(Customer customer)